Myriware-Solutions/mylange/DOCS.md

 * string : A group of characters : "string"
 * array : A group of (one type of) values : ["Strings", "are", "fun"]
 * set : Object like with key-value paires : (name=>"mylange", coolness=>10)

+Variables are inheirently treated as pointers to the original declaration's value.
+Thus, changing the value later on will change the pointer's value.
+This also means that if one variable is set equal to another, they both share the same source value.
+Changes to either of these variables will result in the change to the original value, and to all references of it.
+To avoid the references to each other, you can use a `@` in front of the variable name.
+This will return a copy of it's value.

 ## Loops